 What causes an ACL injury?

-ACL injuries most commonly occur as a noncontact injury in sports when a child or teen is making a cutting and pivoting movement, or when they are jumping and landing.
-They can also occur as a result of a contact injury, such as during a tackle in soccer or collision in football.
+ACL injuries most commonly occur as a noncontact injury in sports when a child or teen is making a cutting and pivoting movement or when he is jumping and landing.
+They can also occur as a result of a contact injury, such as during a tackle in soccer or a collision in football.

 Are girls more likely to tear an ACL than boys?

 - Hips: Girls have wider hips than boys, which increases the angle on the knee joint.
-This can put increased force on the ACL, especially with jumping and landing, and while making cutting movements.
+This can put increased force on the ACL, especially with jumping and landing and with cutting movements.
 The strength of the hip, core and thigh muscles are important to stabilize the knee while a child is jumping and landing.
 These muscles are frequently weak or imbalanced in teenage athletes.